As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - 7.5 ounces whole fresh cranberries

-- 2 Tablespoons red bell pepper chopped small
+- 2 Tablespoons chopped red bell pepper chopped small

 - 1 Tablespoon pickled jalapeño slices